cbortoluzzi/SIB-summer_school/workflow-single-end/README.md

 The user must modify the config.yaml file to provide all necessary inputs for the pipeline.
 These inputs are:
 - Reference genome in FASTA format.
 You do not need to index it, because the Snakemake pipeline will do it for you.
 - Input TSV file that contains the following information:
-    ANIMAL ID: sample name (this could also be the run accession obtained from ENA for that sample) R1 READS: absolute path of read 1 (R1)
+    ANIMAL ID: sample name (this could also be BioSample obtained from ENA for that sample) R1 READS: absolute path of read 1 (R1)
     R2 READS: absolute path of read 2 (R2).
 If your dataset is made of single-end reads, write "None" without quotes
     PLATEFORM: name of the sequencing platform used to generate the data (e.g., PACBIO, ONT, ILLUMINA, ...)